EFForg/https-everywhere/ruleset-style.md

 If there are a handful of tricky subdomains, but most subdomains can handle the plain rewrite from "^http:" to "^https:", specify the rules for the tricky subdomains first, and then then plain rule last.
 Earlier rules will take precedence, and processing stops at the first matching rule.
+There may be a tiny performance hit for processing exception cases earlier in the ruleset and the common case last, but in most cases the performance issue is trumped by readability.

 Avoid regexes with long strings of subdomains, e.g. &lt;rule from="^http://(foo|bar|baz|bananas).example.com" /&gt;.
 These are hard to read and